‘General Hospital’ Spoilers: CarSon Divorce Battle – Sonny’s Assets Still In Carly’s Name And She’s Furious

 Carly Owns Sonny – What Can He Do?

 The big shocker coming for Sonny, according to brand new General Hospital spoilers, is that Carly owns everything and Sonny has nothing.
-When Sonny was arrested (one of the many times he was thrown in jail by the PCPD), he had Diane prep the paperwork and he signed over all his assets to Carly to shield them and so she could take care of things if he was sentenced to prison.
+When Sonny was arrested (one of the many times he was thrown in jail by the PCPD), he had Diane prep the paperwork, and he signed over all his assets to Carly to shield them, and so she could take care of things if he was sentenced to prison.

 Of course, Sonny didn’t give it a second thought since he and Carly were married again and things seemed fine.
-But things aren’t fine anymore and General Hospital spoilers promise Carly knows how much control she has over Sonny and that she can take him to the cleaners since she owns all his legal interests, his bank accounts, the house, everything.
+But things aren’t fine anymore, and General Hospital spoilers promise Carly knows how much control she has over Sonny and that she can take him to the cleaners since she owns all his legal interests, his bank accounts, the house, everything.
 What will Carly do?

 Sonny: Jax could’ve ended it if Carly had known.
 Now look where we’re at.